MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enroll.md

 There are other Windows enrollment options in Intune to help improve or simplify the device management experience for you and your employees:

 * [Co-management settings](../../configmgr/comanage/autopilot-enrollment.md): Enable co-management settings to integrate Configuration Manager with Intune.
 Co-management gives you the option to use both Intune and Configuration Manager features.
-* [CNAME validation](../enrollment/windows-enroll.md#simplify-windows-enrollment-without-azure-ad-premium): Create a domain name server (DNS) alias (CNAME record type) that redirects enrollment requests to Intune servers, so that people enrolling their devices don't have to manually enter the server address.
-This option simplifies enrollment in the absence of Azure AD Premium.
+* [CNAME validation](../enrollment/windows-enrollment-create-cname.md): Validate a domain name server (DNS) alias (CNAME record type) you created to redirect enrollment requests to Intune servers.
+The alias simplifies enrollment for users in the absence of Azure AD Premium and automatic enrollment.
 * [Enrollment Status Page](../enrollment/windows-enrollment-status.md): Enable the Enrollment Status Page so that people going through device setup can view and track installation progress.

 ## Report and troubleshoot